 - After restoring, your device automatically restarts and exits recovery mode

 How to get out of recovery mode without restoring

 As stated above, you may use iTunes to restore the device.
 After that, you device will exit recovery mode on its own.
-However, if you like to exit recovery mode without restoring / updating, them simply press and hold the home and the power button (sleep/wake) for about 15 seconds until the Apple logo appears.
+However, if you like to exit recovery mode without restoring / updating, them simply press and hold your device’s force restart buttons until the Apple logo appears.

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.